-Wondering how to travel cheap?
+Wondering how to travel cheaply?
 Money expert Clark Howard has a lot of experience and advice to share when it comes to answering this question!

 For those who don’t know him, Clark has a longtime connection to travel and the travel industry.
 In 1981, he opened his own travel agency, Action Travel.
 After six years, Clark sold the agency and retired at the age of 31 — which means he had a lot of time on his hands to travel.

 Over the years, he’s used a strategy that has allowed him to visit almost every corner of the globe without spending a lot of money.
 His secret is surprisingly simple:

 “My #1 rule of travel is buy the deal first and then figure out why you want to go there.
 By following that simple rule, I’ve been able to visit every continent except Antarctica and every state except North Dakota.
 And I’ve done it all on a dime.”

 So now that you know Clark’s #1 rule of how to travel cheap, where and how do you find the deals?
 The consumer champ has three ways he likes you to approach that question:

 1. Don’t Pick a Destination

 So how do you figure out where the deals are?
 Kayak Explore is one tool that lets you find great airfare deals on your budget.

 You simply select how much you’re willing to pay and then available destinations in your price range pop up on a world map.
 You can drill down further by season and month of travel.

 “While I would recommend this strategy to anyone, it’s particularly great for honeymooners,” Clark says.
 “When you’re getting married, you already probably have a date in mind.
 There’s not much flexibility there.
-But if you can be flexible on destination, you can save big bucks.
+But if you can be flexible on the destination, you can save big bucks.”